-These silly books will quickly become a favourite with your 8 year old.
+These silly books will quickly become a favourite with your eight-year-old.
 The story follows Tom who has to contend with his big brother deciding to be an evil scientist.
 For his brother’s first experiment, he dunks the family’s goldfish into toxic green gunk.
 When Tom misses his goldfish and decides to bring him back to life, he decides to zap him with a battery!
 Tom certainly wasn’t expecting Frankie the goldfish to come back with superpowers!

 Another classic novel, Charlotte’s Web has been entertaining kids for over six decades.
 The story is about a pig (Wilbur) forging a friendship with a spider (Charlotte) who lives in his barn.
-The book is probably best for more serious readers, but the story is suspenseful and touching - perfect for keeping your kids engaged with what they’re reading!
+The book is probably best for more serious readers.
+But the story is suspenseful and touching – perfect for keeping your kids engaged with what they’re reading!

 Follow the tales of Jo, Bessie and Fanny who discover the Faraway Tree on a walk through the woods near their house.
-The adventurous girls decide to the climb the tree, only to find that it is full of magical creatures - and not only that, but there is a ladder which leads them to an ever-changing magical land.
+The adventurous girls decide to the climb the tree, only to find that it is full of magical creatures.
+And not only that, but there is a ladder which leads them to an ever-changing magical land.
 Readers will love exploring all the strange lands that come to the top of the Faraway Tree with the girls.

 Tell us: what's your eight-year-old's favourite book?